-Chief executives plan, coordinate, and oversee operational activities of companies.
+Chief executives plan, coordinate, and oversee the operational activities of companies.
 They work to ensure that their companies meet their goals.
 Chief executives work in a variety of public and private-sector industries.

 Although they earn, on average, the highest salary of all management positions, they also work extremely long hours and are essentially responsible for the success of their companies.

 Computer and Information Systems Manager